stanRepo/BrowserTechnologies-PerformanceMatters/README.md

 ## 1. Live Demo
 <!-- https://oba-ar.netlify.com -->
-Heroku!
+Heroku! under construction

 ## 2. Install
-To install the project just fork it and clone it to your device.
+To install the project just fork it and 1.
+Clone it to your device.
-Then launch the "project-1-1819" folder.
+2. Use npm install to install node dependencies.
+3. Open a node.js terminal
+4. Go to the folder that includes the cloned repository
+5. For development mode enter command: npm run dev

 ## 3. Features
 This project features an Augmented Reality experience for visitors of the Public Library of Amsterdam.
 It uses the ar.js library and a-frame.
 Users can type in a query and select submit.
 The sourcecode wil then call the library's API and renders the title, author and short description in AR back to the user via a camera instance.